Provost's Student/Faculty Collaborative Research Grant Program

 - Name of recommending faculty member

 Applications are reviewed twice each academic year by a Grant Program committee.
-This academic year, applications are due no later than Wednesday, December 3, 2014 for funding to be used in the Spring 2015 semester.
+This academic year, applications are due no later than Wednesday, April 1, 2015 for funding to be used in the Summer/Fall 2015 semesters.

 - Academic Units